joeylking/nasa/README.md

 ## Tech Used

-This is a very simple app using a couple of hooks and react router for navigation.
+This is a very simple app using a couple of hooks, useState and useEffect, and react router for navigation.

 ### Starfield